The Power of Yoga

 I’m a Beginner!

 For some, the idea of the first yoga class can be a bit scary.
 Am I flexible enough?
 I won’t be able to keep up with everyone else.
 Not to worry!
 In yoga we start from where we are and work within our own personal boundaries.
 All of our classes are suitable for beginners.
+If you would like to try a class tailored just for beginners, check out our Friday 5:45 class Yoga for Beginners.
 For more information, check out Frequently Asked Questions.

 A Word about Intensity